Bright meteor sets off earthquake sensors in Michigan

 United States Geologic Survey earthquake map shows the M2.0 'quake' set off by this bolide.
 Credit: USGS

-It's estimated that several tonnes of rock and ice fall from space every day, as Earth sweeps up these remnants of the the solar system's formation on its travels around the Sun.
+It's estimated that several metric tons of rock and ice fall from space every day, as Earth sweeps up these remnants of the the solar system's formation on its travels around the Sun.

 Most of this debris is made up of very tiny grains, which are often missed, even though they can produce meteor streaks across the sky.
-Meteoroids the size of pebbles or gravel can easily produce bright fireballs as they travel at tens of thousands of kilometres per hour through the atmosphere.
-Larger pieces, like the one over Michigan on Tuesday night, are more rare, with maybe one falling somewhere on Earth every day.
-With these rocks falling randomly across Earth's surface, most are missed, as they fall into the oceans, or into very remote regions of the planet.
-Thus, it is somewhat rare that we saw this one.
+Meteoroids the size of pebbles or gravel can easily produce bright fireballs as they travel at tens of thousands of miles per hour through the atmosphere.
+Larger pieces, like the one over Michigan on Tuesday night, are far more rare.

 Even larger chunks of space rock only make it so far into the atmosphere before they explode, raining smaller debris down over the area.
 The main concern with these is the "airburst" - the shockwave set off by the asteroid exploding - which can shatter windows and cause injuries.
 It takes a very large asteroid, or one made of the toughest materials (nickel-iron), to penetrate all the way to the ground for a direct impact.

-Even the 2013 Chelyabinsk meteor, which was likely around 20 metres across and weighed around 13,000 tonnes, did most of its damage from the airburst as it exploded in the air.
-It produced many meteorites, the largest of which was about 60 centimetres across and weighed around 300 kilograms.
+Even the 2013 Chelyabinsk meteor, which was likely around 65 feet across and weighed around 13,000 metric tons, did most of its damage from the airburst as it exploded in the air.
+It produced many meteorites, the largest of which was about two feet across and weighed around 660 lbs.
 That chunk was recovered from nearby Lake Chebarkul, and it would have likely produced a small hole in the ground had it struck land, instead.

 Did this produce meteorites?